juiceqa/cypress-automated-test-for-seo-data/README.md

   npx serve
 ```

-It should say that it's serving our HTML page on http://localhost:5000
+It should say that it's serving our HTML page on <http://localhost:5000>

-## Run the tests and have fun!
+## Run the tests and have fun

 ```bash
   npm test